15 Popular Vulnerability Scanning Tools to Consider

 An example of this is operating system identification.
 Each operating system will respond to packets sent to them in a slightly different way, and using these differences, the vulnerability scanner can then profile those devices.
 If a vulnerability scanner is scanning your network, it should be able to detect which devices are running Windows and which are running a Linux Distribution.

-The vulnerability scanner then takes this information and compares the information it was able to collect, such as operating system, operating system version, open ports, running services, etc. and compares this information with a database or multiple databases which contain known vulnerabilities.
+The vulnerability scanner then takes this information and compares the information it was able to collect, such as operating system, operating system version, open ports, running services, etc. and compares this information with a database or multiple databases which contain known security vulnerabilities.
 So if a device on your network is running an outdated version of Apache, the vulnerability scanner will list out the vulnerabilities that are known for that version of Apache.

 Types of Vulnerability Scanners